How To Grow and Care For Cold Hardy Ice Plant (Delosperma)

 by David Salman

-Delosperma Lavender Ice - 2009 Plant Select® - A wonderful, long blooming selection that covers itself with huge pastel lavender-pink flowers for much of the growing season.
-I recommend mixing 'Lavender Ice' with 'Blut' and other magenta or pink flowered ice plants to show off its superb flowers.
+Delosperma Lavender Ice - 2009 Plant Select® Award Winner - A wonderful, long blooming selection that covers itself with huge pastel lavender-pink flowers for much of the growing season.
+I recommend mixing 'Lavender Ice' with 'Blut' and other magenta or pink-flowered ice plants to show off its superb flowers.
 The reliably evergreen foliage turns purplish in color over the winter.
 Introduced by Perennial Favorites Nursery in Rye, CO.

 Delosperma sp.
 'Lesotho Pink' - I selected this superb variety from seed collected at an elevation of 11.000 ft. in the high peaks of Lesotho (the mountainous, landlocked country in the middle of South Africa).
 The bright green foliage forms a tight growing, mat that covers itself in early to mid-spring with a carpet of bright pink flowers.
 Very cold hardy, this is often the first of the cold hardy Ice Plants to bloom in spring.
 Does best at higher elevations and areas with cooler summers; not a good choice for hot climates.
 Needs water in the summer heat.